Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/tests/e2e/readme.md

 Postgresql support is currently disabled and should be included again once Postgresql support is matched on main code.

+## Developer Mode

+This is a special mode to use when adding new e2e tests or in situations where it is not necessary to use a clean environment.

+- To setup, run: `npm run test:e2e:dev:setup`.
+This will configure the test containers
+- Set the environment variable `DEVELOPER_MODE=true`
+- Run `npm run test:e2e:jest` to run the tests.
+Save the Admin Key and Secret (as specified in [.env.example](./setup/.env.example)) to be able to run the tests without cleaning the environment
+- When done, run: `npm run test:e2e:dev:exit` to clean the environment

 ## Troubleshooting

 `API Image not found`